chef/chef-web-docs/content/ctl_chef_client.md

     produce more output than a smaller run-list

 For example, the **service** resource can be used to start a service.
-If the action is `:start`, then the service will start if it isn't running and do nothing if it is running.
+If the action is `:start`, then the service will start if it is not running and do nothing if it is running.
 If a service is installed from a package, then Chef Infra Client cannot check to see if the service is running until after the package is installed.
 In that case, why-run mode